andrewdushane/wp-popups/README.md

 Adds popup post type.

 Select popup to be displayed.
-Popup will display to user every 3 days.
+Popup will display to user every 7 days or user-set number of days.

 Planned upgrades:
 Add ability set custom width and height
 Add additional custom CSS options
 Add ability to set fade-in time
-Add ability to set number of days to delay display
 Add ability to select page/pages on which to display popup